Spain's high court bans second ETA demonstration

 The National Audience prohibited a demonstration by Batasuna allies Eusko Alkartasuna, saying it "did not differ substantially" from the earlier protest and was designed merely to circumvent Thursday's ruling.

-On Thursday, the court had banned a march planned for Saturday by the Adierazi EH group, also Batasuna sympathisers, saying that it aimed to "support the strategy and justify the actions of the terrorist group ETA".
+On Thursday, the court had banned a march planned for Saturday by the Adierazi EH group, also Batasuna sympathisers, saying that it aimed to "support the strategy and justify the actions of the terrorist group ETA."

 The regional Basque government said on Saturday it would take "preventative and necessary measures" against the protest and police were expected to turn out in force at the location.

-The demonstration intended to defend the Basque country's "freedom of expression", referring to a 2003 decision to outlaw Batasuna for its links to the armed Basque separatists ETA.
+The demonstration intended to defend the Basque country's "freedom of expression," referring to a 2003 decision to outlaw Batasuna for its links to the armed Basque separatists ETA.

-On September 5, ETA announced a halt to "armed offensive actions" via a video recording, but did not say if the ceasefire was definitive.
+Last Sunday, ETA announced a halt to "armed offensive actions" via a video recording, but did not say if the ceasefire was definitive.

-Prime Minister Jose Luis Rodriguez Zapatero on Tuesday rejected the ceasefire, urging ETA to "give up weapons forever" while Interior Minister Alfredo Perez Rubalcaba has said the government will not "change an iota" of its hardline policy against the outfit.
+Prime Minister Jose Luis Rodriguez Zapatero Tuesday rejected the ceasefire, urging ETA to "give up weapons forever" while Interior Minister Alfredo Perez Rubalcaba has said the government will not "change an iota" of its hardline policy against the outfit.

 Spanish authorities have always considered Batasuna as an integral part of ETA, despite the group recently appearing to distance itself from the guerrillas.